What is Vaginitis?

 Types of Vaginitis

-The three most common types of vaginal infections are Bacterial Vaginosis (BV), yeast infection and Trichomoniasis.
+The four most common types of vaginal infections are:

-While yeast infection may come to mind, bacterial vaginosis (BV) is actually the most common vaginal infection affecting women of reproductive age.”
-BV is caused by a combination of several bacteria which overgrow when the pH balance of the vagina is upset.
+Bacterial vaginosis is the most common vaginal infection affecting women of reproductive age.
+It is caused by a combination of several overgrown bacteria produced when the pH balance of the vagina is disrupted.
 A healthy vaginal pH falls between 3.5 and 4.8.

-Fifty percent of women with BV have no idea they have the infection.
-That is because there are typically no symptoms and it often does not get discovered until a woman goes for her annual gynecologic exam.
-If there are symptoms present, a woman might experience:
+Fifty percent of women with BV have no idea they even have an infection.
+There are typically no symptoms present and it often does not get discovered until a woman goes for her annual gynecologic exam.
+If there are symptoms present, they are:

 - A very strong smell after having sex